stafihub/docs/gitbook/getting_started/ICA-Integration.md

 As the target chain already supports the ICA module, StaFiHub can register ICA accounts on the target chain through its module [Ledger](https://github.com/stafihub/stafihub/tree/main/x/ledger) and use them as ICA pool accounts.

+During the registration process, the module `Ledger` plays the role as the `Authentication Module`, while StaFiHub is the `Controller Chain`, and the target chain is the `Host Chain`.